vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sharma, A.K.

-2002 Excavations at Mansar and Sirpur—Flash. in: Purātattva 2002.
+2002 Excavations at Mansar and Sirpur—Flasḥin: Purātattva 2002.
 Emerging Trends of Archaeology, Art, Anthropology, Conservation and History (in

-honour of Sri Jagatpati Joshi), edit. by A.K.
-Sharma & R.S.
-Bist, pp. 801–09.
+honour of Sri Jagatpati Joshi), ediṭby A.K.
+Sharma & R̥ṢBist, pp. 801–09.

 2009 Sculptural Art of Mansar.
 Bharatiya Kala Prakashan, Delhi.

 Sharma, Govardhan Raj

 1960 The Excavations at Kauśāmbī (1957–59).
-The defences and the Syenaciti ´ of the Purus.amedha.
+The defences and the Syenaciti ´ of the Puruṣamedha.
 Allahabad.
 Institute of Archaeology, Allahabad University

 Publications No. 1.

 Sharma, Meera

-2017 Iconography and Sculptural Art: Documentation of Sculptures. in: Jayaswal 2017, 115–22.
+2017 Iconography and Sculptural Art: Documentation of Sculptureṣin: Jayaswal 2017, 115–22.

 Sharma, Ram Karan